awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

 You can customize other features of SSM Agent using the same procedure\.
 For an up\-to\-date list of the available configuration properties and their default values, see [Config Property Definitions](https://github.com/aws/amazon-ssm-agent#config-property-definitions)\.

-## Deregister and reregister a managed instance<a name="systems-manager-install-managed-win-deregister-reregister"></a>
+## Deregister and reregister a managed node<a name="systems-manager-install-managed-win-deregister-reregister"></a>

-You can deregister a managed instance by calling the [DeregisterManagedInstance](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeregisterManagedInstance.html) API operation from either the AWS CLI or Tools for Windows PowerShell\.
+You can deregister a managed node by calling the [DeregisterManagedInstance](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeregisterManagedInstance.html) API operation from either the AWS CLI or Tools for Windows PowerShell\.
 Here's an example CLI command:

 `aws ssm deregister-managed-instance --instance-id "mi-1234567890"`

-You can reregister a managed instance after you deregistered it\.
-Use the following procedure to reregister a managed instance\.
-After you complete the procedure, your managed instance is displayed again in the list of managed instances\.
+You can reregister a managed node after you deregister it\.
+Use the following procedure to reregister a managed node\.
+After you complete the procedure, your managed node is displayed again in the list of managed nodes\.

-**To reregister a managed instance on a Windows hybrid machine**
+**To reregister a managed node on a Windows hybrid machine**

-1. Connect to your instance\.
+1. Connect to your node\.

 1. Run the following command\.
 Be sure to replace the placeholder values with the Activation Code and Activation ID generated when you create a managed\-instance activation, and with the identifier of the Region you want to download the SSM Agent from\.